America's Great Loop

 where you must exit via the Oswego Canal into Lake Ontario.

-canal speed limit in most areas and a 10mph limit in others.
+speed limit in most areas and a 10mph limit in others.
 There is also a toll for boaters to use the Canal.
+Tolls,

-Tolls, of course, are based on your vessel size.
-It cost $50.00 for a 10 day pass (good for boats over 39')
+of course, are based on your vessel size.
+It cost $50.00 for a 10 day pass (good for boats over 39') our last

 Cruising the Erie Canal is a long and a very slow cruise.
 Between moments of sheer excitement and

 reaching for your camera, there are long stretches of the canal where your own personal thoughts will seem

 to be the only thing to change.
 By the time your done - you'll be itching to give your vessel full-throttle and

 put a little break-neck speed back into your journey.
 More importantly, you'll be very thrilled over having